 Explore a Natural Ice Cave & Hike on Europe's Largest Glacier

 Hofn is not a big town, but it’s filled with numerous restaurants, a pharmacy, a swimming pool, and museums.
 Its closeness to Europe’s largest glacier, Vatnajökull, makes the town’s surrounding landscapes incredible.

-Vatnajökull National Park extends over the surrounding area and the effect of the voluminous glacier is obvious in the landscapes, how the glacier rivers have carved the terrain and flushed away some of the rocks and flora.
+Vatnajökull National Park extends over the surrounding area and the effect of the voluminous glacier is obvious in the landscapes.
+You can see how the glacier rivers have carved the terrain and flushed away some of the rocks and flora in the Hofn area.

-But, where does the name of the farm Horn come from?
-Well, the answer lies in the “horny mountains” – all around the farm you will find sharply peaked mountain, the most famous being Vestrahorn and when the Vikings were arriving and starting to settle, they thought this would be the most appropriate landmark to name after.
+Where does the name of the Horn Farm come from?
+The answer lies in the “horny mountains.”
+All around the farm you will find sharp-peaked mountains – the most famous being Vestrahorn.
+When the Vikings arrived and started to settle, they thought this would be the most appropriate landmark to name.

-Höfn is somewhat of a hub of culture in the area, as the closest villages Kirkjubæjarklaustur (2 h 40 min away) and Djúpivogur (1 h 30 min away) are quite distant.
-The town offers all the basic services one might need, a pharmacy, a post office, a swimming pool, a supermarket, shops, golf courses etc. but also pleasantly surprises with a fabulous variety in restaurants and things to do.
+Hofn i Hornafirdi is somewhat of a hub of culture in the area as the closest villages Kirkjubæjarklaustur (2 h 40 min away) and Djúpivogur (1 h 30 min away) are quite distant.
+The town offers all the basic services one might need, a pharmacy, a post office, a swimming pool, a supermarket, shops, golf courses, and more.